Photosymbiosis: Gastropods

 In gastropods, photosymbiosis can be found in several genera.

 The species Strombus gigas hosts Symbiodinium which is acquired during the larval stage, at which point it is a mutualistic relationship.
 However, during the adult stage, Symbiodinium becomes parasitic as the shell prevents photosynthesis.

 Another group of gastropods, heterobranch sea slugs, have two different systems for symbiosis.
 The first, Nudibranchia, acquire their symbionts through feeding on cnidarian prey that are in symbiotic relationships.
 In Nudibranchs, photosymbiosis has evolved twice, in Melibe and Aeolidida.
 In Aeolidida it is likely there have been several gains and losses of photosymbiosis as most genera include both photosymbiotic and non-photosymbiotic species.
-The second, Sacoglossa, removes chloroplasts from macroalgae when feeding and sequesters them into their digestive tract at which point they are called kleptoplasts.
-Whether these kleptoplasts maintain their photosynthetic capabilities depends on the host species ability to digest them properly.
+The second, Sacoglossa, removes chloroplasts from macroalgae (seaweed) when feeding and sequesters them into their digestive tract at which point they are called kleptoplasts.
+Whether these kleptoplasts maintain their photosynthetic capabilities depends on the host species’ ability to digest them properly.
 In this group, functional kleptoplasty has been acquired twice, in Costasiellidae and Plakobranchacea.